PauloMartin90/TheTraveler3649/README.md

 > You'll soon ~~be introduced~~ become more familiar with the idea of the [white hole](https://en.wikipedia.org/wiki/White_hole).

 The [wikipedia page for whiteholes](https://en.wikipedia.org/wiki/White_hole) is directly referenced.

+## 6. Reddit and Bluehosting can uncover u/TheTraveler3649

+u/TheTraveler3649 trusts Reddit and Bluehost collectively with (at a minimum) his email, IP address and bank account details.
+Anybody have connections at Reddit or Bluehost HQ?